yeLounge/dot/dot/nvim/README.md

 # Neovim from scratch

-**Important Update** When I initially created this repo I didn't anticipate the amount of breaking changes, if you'd like to use the same basic config as this one as a base I recommend my new repo: [nvim-basic-ide](https://github.com/LunarVim/nvim-basic-ide)
+**Update** When I initially created this repo I didn't anticipate the amount of breaking changes, if you'd like to use the same basic config as this one as a base I recommend my new repo: [nvim-basic-ide](https://github.com/LunarVim/nvim-basic-ide)

-**Another Update** This repo should work fine with Neovim 0.8, also all packages are pinned so it should remain stable.
+**Another Update** This repo is updated to work with Neovim 0.8.
+All packages are pinned in `master` so it should remain stable.
+Branches will be updated eventually.

 Each video will be associated with a branch so checkout the one you are interested in, you can follow along with this [playlist](https://www.youtube.com/watch?v=ctH-a-1eUME&list=PLhoH5vyxr6Qq41NFL4GvhFp-WLd5xzIzZ).